liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     >>> data_post_pool in resp_data["POST"]["request_body"]
     True

-The 'response_body' sub-key again gives a stub view of the response body::
+The "response_body" sub-key again gives a stub view of the response body::

      >>> pprint(resp_data['POST']['response_body'])
      {'content_type': '', 'path': ''}

-If the current user has the right to modify the resource in-place, the 'request_body' sub-key returned for PUT gives a stub view of how the actual request should look like::
+If the current user has the right to modify the resource in-place, the "request_body" sub-key returned for PUT gives a stub view of how the actual request should look like::

      >>> pprint(resp_data['PUT']['request_body'])
      {'data': {...'adhocracy.sheets.name.IName': {}...}}

-The 'response_body' sub-key gives, as usual, a stub view of the resulting response body::
+The "response_body" sub-key gives, as usual, a stub view of the resulting response body::

      >>> pprint(resp_data['PUT']['response_body'])